mayureshkakade/photography-portfolio/README.md

 This project serves as a comprehensive portfolio for Omkar Kalgude's photography.
 It utilizes Next.js 13 with server-side rendering for optimal performance and SEO.
 The tech stack includes React, TypeScript, and Resend client for email functionality.
 <br/>
 <br/>
-Note: This project was originally created as a plain CSR React app and is currently being migrated to Next.js.
+Note: This project was originally created as a plain CSR React app and is now migrated to Next.js.
 Old repository: [Photography Portfolio - GitLab](https://gitlab.com/photography-portfolio/photography-portfolio-site)

 ## Features

 - **Next.js 13**: Utilizing the pages router.
 - **React & TypeScript**: Powering the frontend with robust and type-safe code.
-- **Intersection Observer**: Enhancing user experience with lazy loading of images.
 - **Bootstrap**: Providing a sleek and responsive design foundation.
 - **Server-side Rendering**: Optimizing SEO and initial load performance.
 - **Husky Pre-commit Hooks**: Enforcing [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and linting for code quality.